American marten: Hunting

 The fur of the American marten is shiny and luxuriant, resembling that of the closely related sable (Martes zibellina).
 At the turn of the twentieth century, the American marten population was depleted due to the fur trade.
 The Hudson's Bay Company traded in pelts from this species among others.
 Numerous protection measures and reintroduction efforts have allowed the population to increase, but deforestation is still a problem for the marten in much of its habitat.
 American marten are trapped for their fur in all but a few states and provinces where they occur.
 The highest annual take in North America was 272,000 animals in 1820.

 Trapping is a major source of American marten mortality in some populations and may account for up to 90% of all deaths in some areas.
 Overharvesting has contributed to local extirpations.
 Trapping may impact population density, sex ratios and age structure.
 Juveniles are more vulnerable to trapping than adults, and males are more vulnerable than females.
 American marten are particularly vulnerable to trapping mortality in industrial forests.

 Other

 Other sources of mortality include drowning, starvation, exposure, choking, and infections associated with injury.
 During live trapping, high mortality may occur if individuals become wet in cold weather.

 American marten host several internal and external parasites, including helminths, fleas (Siphonaptera), and ticks (Ixodida).
 American marten in central Ontario carried both toxoplasmosis and Aleutian disease, but neither affliction was suspected to cause significant mortality.
 High American marten mortality in Newfoundland was caused by encephalitis.

+Habitat reintroduction

+The American marten has been put on track to be reintroduced into Pennsylvania by 2032.